vaishnavipaithane/OTT-merger-data-analysis-case-study/README.md

 ## Conclusion

-This project provides a comprehensive analysis of two leading OTT platforms — LioCinema and Jotstar — in preparation for a potential merger.
+This project provides a comprehensive analysis of two leading OTT platforms, **LioCinema** and **Jotstar**, in preparation for a potential merger.
 By combining SQL-driven data exploration with interactive Power BI dashboards, the goal is to help the merged platform optimize user retention, boost revenue, and strengthen its long-term position as India’s leading OTT destination.

 ## Thank you